 Breast cancer often presents with a breast or axillary lump.

-Breast cancer may be asymptomatic, particularly in the early stages, hence a screening programme to improve time to diagnosis.
+Breast cancer may be asymptomatic, particularly in the early stages of the disease, hence a screening programme exists to improve time to diagnosis.
 Patients may also present after noticing a breast lump or one of a number of other symptoms.

 Features may also reflect metastatic spread.
 The bone (bone pain), liver (malaise, jaundice), lungs (shortness of breath, cough) and brain (confusion, seizures) are most commonly affected.

 NICE have set out criteria to guide referral for patients with symptoms suggestive of breast cancer.

 Patients should be referred on a two-week wait suspected cancer pathway if:

 NICE also recommend clinicians consider a two-week wait suspected cancer pathway for people:

 Consider non-urgent referral in people aged under 30 with an unexplained breast lump with or without pain.

 Local services may have their own urgent referral guidelines, additional reasons for which a clinician may urgently refer include 'women with unilateral non-cyclical breast pain persisting beyond one menstrual cycle'.
 Clinicians judgement should be used - if concerns exist they should discuss with the local specialist service.

 Following referral for suspected breast cancer, patients will be reviewed in the ‘one-stop breast clinic’.